Commercial content | 18+ | T&C's Apply

 When Millwall are involved in high profile matches, such as in the playoffs, a relegation fight or a match against rivals, many bookmakers enhance Millwall betting odds.
 For example, odds on Millwall v West Ham United can be enhanced for a particular side to win the match, increasing the amount of profit a bettor can win with a successful wager.

 Odds on Millwall matches are offered by the majority of bookmakers, and many bookmakers also offer odds on happenings behind the scenes at the club.
 Millwall manager odds and transfer odds are available to bet, giving bettors more opportunities to make profit when betting on football.

 Millwall FC are a professional football club located in Bermondsey, London.
-Having spent at least two seasons in each of the top four English divisions, Millwall currently play in the country’s third tier, League One.
+Having spent at least two seasons in each of the top four English divisions, Millwall currently play in the country’s second tier, the Championship.

 The history of Millwall Football Club begins in 1885.
 Workers from the JT Morton canning and preserve factory formed the club in the Isle of Dogs in East London, and named the new club Millwall Rovers.